 Viewing a Virtual Reality Program

 1. Open up the VR World on a Smartphone

 The world you've created is simply a webpage that lives at a specific URL on the Internet.
 To open it up on a smartphone, all we have to do is visit this URL on the smartphone's browser (Chrome or Safari work best).
 There are a few ways to do this:

 Use the QR Code for your world by going to the More tab and choosing Run on Phone

 Scanning this QR code using a mobile camera or any QR code scanner will open the website in the mobile browser.
 The QR code can also be scanned with the Google Chrome app.
 To scan with Chrome on an iPhone, you just need to force press the Chrome app icon, and the menu shown below will appear.
 Then select the Scan QR Code option.

 Now you should see your VR world loaded in your mobile browser!
 This is the easiest way to load the URL in a mobile browser.
 To do this without a QR scanner:

-You can get the URL for your VR world directly by choosing "See HTML in new window" under the Run Code button.
+You can get the URL for your VR world directly by choosing "Open" next to the Run and Clear buttons.